CumulusNetworks/DUE/docs/manpage-due-1.md

  4 - Commands can be run using the container without having to log into it, allowing
      for use in automated build environments.

+ 5 - Compatibility with both Docker and Podman for running containers.

 Functional Options
 -------